orientechnologies/orientdb-docs/Import-from-CSV-to-a-Graph.md

 With an RDBMS, one-2-many references are inverted from the target table (Comment) to the source one (Post).
 This is due to the inability of an RDBMS to handle a collection of values.

-In comparison, using the OrientDB Graph model, relationships are modeled as you think when you design an application: POSTs have edges to COMMENTs.
+In comparison, using the OrientDB Graph model, relationships are modeled as you would think, when you design an application: POSTs have edges to COMMENTs.

 So, with an RDBMS you have:
 ```